RSGInc/Battery-System/README.md

 ## To load the software onto the device
 5. Open a command line and paste `py -m mpremote mip install github:RSGInc/Battery-System/Software`
+6. The code will not run until the device is unplugged

 ## To clear the devices flash drive
 #### Only do this if the device is hung and will not respond to thonny or any inputs